UWIT-IAM/gws-apidoc/README.md

 # gws-apidoc

-This is yaml source for the GWS 2.2 service.
+This is OpenAPI 3 source for the University of Washington's Group Service, version /v3/